- the subversion of absolute beginning

 For I am Beatrice who send you on; I come from where I most long to return; Love prompted me, that Love which makes me speak.

-[37] The power of words to move is dramatized in the events: one heavenly lady (Maria) spoke to another (Lucia) who spoke to Beatrice; in consequence, Beatrice then left heaven to speak to Virgilio.
-Love, which is motion, causes more motion — more love.
+[36] We have in this scene a signature testament to the fearless nature of Dante’s imaginative faculties.
+As the highest form of consolation, he conjures the words spoken by the young Florentine female intercessor, words that are repeated to him by none other than the most venerable of Roman poets.
+The power of words to move (the Christian preacher orates “in order to move” his audience — “ut moveat” — notes Augustine in De Doctrina Christiana Book 4, chapter 12) is dramatized in the events of Inferno 2: one heavenly lady (the Virgin Mary) spoke to another (Lucia) who spoke to Beatrice, and Beatrice then left heaven to speak to Virgilio.
+Love, which is motion, causes more motion: more love.
 And love uses language to cause motion.
-The ability of language to move and to persuade is at the heart of the poet’s quest in the Commedia, and he dramatizes its power in Inferno 2.
+The ability of language to move and to persuade is at the heart of the poet’s quest in the Commedia, and he dramatizes the power of language in Inferno 2.

-[38] In the tercet that precedes Beatrice’s self-presentation cited above (“I’ son Beatrice che ti faccio andare”), she speaks of needing Virgilio to employ his beautiful language to aid Dante so that she may be consoled:
+[37] In the tercet that precedes Beatrice’s self-presentation cited above (“I’ son Beatrice che ti faccio andare”), she speaks of needing Virgilio to employ his beautiful language to aid Dante so that she “may be consoled”:

 Or movi, e con la tua parola ornata e con ciò c’ha mestieri al suo campare l’aiuta, sì ch’i’ ne sia consolata.
 (Inf.
 2.67-69)